 Duties & Responsibilities

-- Conduct sensitive and thorough interviews of children for whom there are allegations of abuse and/or neglect and witness to violence, according to a nationally accepted evidence-based forensic interviewing protocol such as ChildFirst.
+Conduct sensitive and thorough interviews of children for whom there are allegations of abuse and/or neglect and witness to violence, according to a nationally accepted evidence-based forensic interviewing protocol such as ChildFirst.
 Responsibility will include interviewing children and adults with intellectual and developmental disabilities.

 To perform this job successfully, an individual must be able to demonstrate proficiency in meeting competencies required for position; able to perform each essential duty satisfactorily with or without reasonable accommodations.
 The requirements listed below are representative of the knowledge, skill and/or ability required.